Kristina Keneally

 In 2014 Keneally joined Sky News Live as a political commentator, later becoming co-host of To The Point.
 She took leave in November 2017 to stand as the Labor candidate for the Bennelong by-election, achieving a swing to Labor but losing to previous member John Alexander.
 In February 2018 she was appointed to the Senate to fill a casual vacancy caused by Sam Dastyari's resignation.
 After the 2019 leadership election, Keneally was selected as deputy Senate leader in the shadow cabinet of new Labor leader Anthony Albanese.
 She was also given the portfolios of Home Affairs and Immigration and Citizenship.

 At the 2022 federal election Keneally, whose main residency is in the Northern Beaches, was parachuted over the local Labor branch candidate Tu Le, into the traditionally safe Labor seat of Fowler, which has one of the highest concentrations of Vietnamese Australians in the country.
 As a result of community backlash against her candidacy, Labor suffered a 15.6% swing against them, and she was defeated by independent challenger Dai Le, a Vietnamese-Australian journalist and former Liberal Party candidate.

+Keneally was appointed as an Officer of the Order of Australia (AO) in the 2026 Australia Day Honours for "distinguished service to the people and the Parliament of Australia, to the Parliament of New South Wales, particularly as Premier, and to the community".

 Early life

 Keneally was born Kristina Marie Kerscher in Las Vegas to an American father and an Australian mother (born in Brisbane).
 She lived briefly in Colorado but grew up in Toledo, Ohio, where she attended high school at Notre Dame Academy.
 While at Notre Dame she was twice awarded most valuable player (1985, 1986) in the academy's soccer team.

 Upon graduating from Notre Dame, she undertook studies at the University of Dayton, also in Ohio.
 While there she became involved in student politics, and was involved in founding the National Association of Students at Catholic Colleges and Universities, serving as president of the group in 1990 and 1991.
 She graduated with a Bachelor of Arts in political science in 1991, was a registered Democrat and worked as an intern for the Lieutenant Governor of Ohio, Paul Leonard.
 In 1995 she graduated with a Master of Arts in religious studies.
 She later studied at Marquette University in Milwaukee, Wisconsin.
 After graduating from the University of Dayton she worked for a year as a volunteer teacher in New Mexico.

 Keneally met her future husband, a member of the Australian Labor Party, Ben Keneally, at World Youth Day 1991 in Poland.
 She moved to Australia in 1994 to be with him, but they returned to the US, so Ben could take up a position with the Boston Consulting Group.
 They married there in 1996.
 They returned to Australia two years later, after their elder son was born.
 She became a naturalised Australian in 2000, the same year she joined the Labor Party.
-She renounced U.S. citizenship in 2002, prior to standing for election.
+She renounced US citizenship in 2002, prior to standing for election.